dnguyen800/dnguyen800.github.io/_posts/2019-04-14-videogame.md

 ## What you need to know

 Video game consoles have always been a part of my media center, so it would be a glaring omission if I couldn’t include them in my smart home automations.
 Besides playing video games, I use them as blu-ray players for those rare occasions when I revisit a favorite movie, or watch something that's not on Netflix.
-The Xbox One makes for a noteworthy media streaming device—even segregated apps like Youtube TV, Amazon Video are available.
+The Xbox One makes for a noteworthy media streaming device—even segregated apps like Youtube TV and Amazon Video are available.
 If I had to choose only one device connected to my TV, it would likely be a videogame console because it plays games, blu-rays, and most major apps.

 Consoles aren’t known to be open platforms, but several clever people developed ways to connect the Xbox One and Playstation 4 consoles to Home Assistant.
 These are unofficial methods that Sony or Microsoft could discontinue in the future, but I’ll give it a couple of years before that happens.